 Coffee supplies are for faculty and staff use only.
 Likewise, the refrigerator is not for student use.
-Due to severe allergic reactions no fish, seafood, eggs or nuts of any kind are allowed in the Faculty Room or any School of Music facilities.
+Due to severe allergic reactions no fish, seafood, eggs, peanuts, tree nuts or latex balloons of any kind are allowed in the Faculty Room or any School of Music facilities.

-SMOKING is NOT permitted in either Watchorn Hall or the Fine Arts
+SMOKING is NOT permitted in either Watchorn Hall or the Fine Arts Building.